o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/nodes-understanding.md

    The **Source** pin of the receiver node refers to the entity from which the event is received\.
 The default is **Self**, which means the node receives Light events for the same entity that the Script Canvas component is on\.
 You can change the target to any entity in the game world\.

-   In Lumberyard v1\.24 and later, you can also specify the target using a [variable reference](/docs/user-guide/features/scripting/script-canvas/adding-variable-references.md)\.
+   In O3DE v1\.24 and later, you can also specify the target using a [variable reference](/docs/user-guide/features/scripting/script-canvas/adding-variable-references.md)\.
 Whenever the variable changes, the EBus handler will update the Source to match the variable reference\.

 1. Click **Add/Remove Events**\.